KZNGroup/go-go-data-lake/README.md

 ## Behaviour

 This POC ingests a CSV file detailing Russian equipment losses in the current Russia-Ukraine conflict.
 When the file is uploaded to the `Landing` zone it is converted to Parquet and written to `Curated`, then a second Lambda picks it up and writes all rows to a DynamoDB table.
 All of this is just to test the ability and maturity of Go for cloud-native data wrangling, we are not doing any fancy or meaningful data science here.
+Our test data set has been included in the `data/` folder so you can replicate this Data Lake in your own environment.

 ## Shoulders of Giants